Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “Now, write ‘ME’ in the middle of both circles.

-- “Next, in the left circle draw arrows from the circle inward to ME – the point of the arrow is on ME.
+- “Next, in the left circle, draw arrows from the circle inward to ME – the arrow's point is on ME.

-- “In the right circle draw the arrows the opposite way, the point of the arrow is at the circle.”
+- “In the right circle, draw the arrows the opposite way; the arrow's point is at the circle.”

 If you are just reading this, please do the exercise also.
 You will get more out of it.
 When you do this first step, do not offer any more information than what is stated above.
 Also, watch to make sure they draw the arrows correctly.